-VEHICLE REGISTRATIONS - ICE VS EV
+VEHICLE REGISTRATIONS - ICE vs EV

-Market incentives for Electric Vehicle Uptake continue to hold up the market.
-The rate of take up is still not fast enough.
+Market incentives for Electric Vehicle Uptake continue to hold up the market, and any decision to reduce targets would have significant impact on the supply chain for charging infrastructure.
+The rate of take up is still not fast enough and needs support.